VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 * The recommended total number of vCPU cores for all the `vminsert` instances can be calculated from the ingestion rate: `vCPUs = ingestion_rate / 150K`.
 * The recommended number of vCPU cores per each `vminsert` instance should equal to the number of `vmstorage` instances in the cluster.
 * The amount of RAM per each `vminsert` instance should be 1GB or more.
 RAM is used as a buffer for spikes in ingestion rate.
+  The maximum amount of used RAM per `vminsert` node can be tuned with `-memory.allowedPercent` command-line flag.
+For instance, `-memory.allowedPercent=20` limits the maximum amount of used RAM to 20% of the available RAM on the host system.
 * Sometimes `-rpc.disableCompression` command-line flag on `vminsert` instances could increase ingestion capacity at the cost of higher network bandwidth usage between `vminsert` and `vmstorage`.